-Paying attention to how much water you are sipping down may be the last thing on your mind when you are stuck at home isolating or recovering from COVID-19.
+Paying attention to how much water you are sipping down may be the last thing on your mind when you are stuck at home isolating or recovering from an illness like COVID-19.

 However, now is an important time to keep that water bottle within arm’s reach.

-Staying hydrated is important all year round, though even more so when you are unwell or your normal routine has been disrupted by the pandemic.
+Staying hydrated is important all year round, though even more so when you are unwell or your normal routine has been disrupted.

 When dehydrated, our minds and bodies cannot perform at their best.
 After all, your body is 50-80% water, and if dehydrated we often feel more fatigued than usual or start to have trouble concentrating (the fuzzy head feeling).
 Your body temperature may also rise, because it cannot regulate heat properly when the total amount of water in your body is below normal level.

 Our system can slow down, which is not surprising when you consider water helps with everything from brain function to flushing out waste.
 According to Australian Dietary Guidelines, reviews have shown an association between inadequate water consumption and poor health: “Dehydration of as little as 2% loss of body weight results in impaired physiological responses and performance.”

 The best way to beat dehydration is to drink water before you feel thirsty.
 The problem is our internal thirst mechanisms lag behind our actual level of hydration, so by the time you feel thirsty, you are probably already dehydrated.

 Being unwell can lead to more fluid loss than usual, such as sweating from a fever, so replenishing those fluids is a must.

 Health and Wellbeing Queensland’s Principal Nutritionist, Mathew Dick, says even if you don’t feel thirsty, you should try to drink plenty of fluids, especially water, throughout the day.